The Bankrate promise

 How a business card impacts your credit

 To qualify you for these cards, your issuer will look into your credit history and credit score.
-Since you are responsible for making payments on your business card, that will allow them to gauge how creditworthy you are.
+Since you are responsible for making payments on your business card, those factors will allow them to gauge how creditworthy you are.
 You may need to make a personal guarantee to be responsible for the debt on the card.

-Issuers could report the debt to business credit reporting services, but the debt will not generally show up on your personal credit report unless there is an issue.
+Issuers could report the debt to business credit reporting services, but the debt will generally not show up on your personal credit report unless there is an issue.

-And in case your personal credit is tarnished for some reason, you can still take advantage of credit to fund your business needs (if your business credit continues to be in good standing).
+And in case your personal credit is tarnished for some reason, you can still take advantage of credit to fund your business needs (if your business credit score continues to be in good standing).